-The inability to build on green belt land is applying pressure and the largest gains are expected in the larger more affluent properties of the borough where demand outstrips supply.
+The inability to build on green belt land is applying pressure and the largest gains are expected in the larger, more affluent properties of the borough where demand outstrips supply.

 Roads in and around Twatling Road, Cherry Hill Road, Fairlight Drive, Mearse Lane, Plymouth Road and Shepley Road on the periphery of the village will continue to be most affluent.

 The area close by the former Rover car factory has undergone a multi-million pound redevelopment with housing, retail and other commercial use allocated.
-This area is highly investible as demand for rental stock and family properties grows.
+This area is highly investible as the demand for rental stock and family properties grows.

 The majority of Barnt Green inhabitants choose to buy rather than rent and this is reflected by fewer lettings opportunities available.